AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/work-with-partners.md

 ---
 title: Partner escalation checklist
-description: "Below are ideas to help you prepare for a Partner escalation with a CSM or to avoid the escalation entirely."
+description: Below are ideas to help you prepare for a Partner escalation with a CSM or to avoid the escalation entirely.
+exl-id: e2084b4b-936f-4ea8-bbd8-fc1edd8660b7
 ---
 # Partner escalation checklist

 Below are ideas to help you prepare for a Partner escalation with a CSM or to avoid the escalation entirely.